 How to fix:

 To fix heat stress, adjust the height of your grow lights to ensure they are not too close to the plants.
-The ideal temperature for cannabis plants is 70-85°F (20-30°C) so get a thermometer, place it in your grow room and make sure you keep it within this range.
-Additionally, improve air circulation with fans to disperse heat evenly and keep the growing environment at a consistent temperature.
+The ideal temperature for cannabis plants is 70-75°F (20-24°C) so get a digital hygrometer , place it in your grow room and make sure you keep it within this range.
+Additionally, improve air circulation with fans or get a new extractor to disperse heat evenly and keep the growing environment at a consistent temperature.

 Root problems